pixel-echo/gmo/README.md

 - `data` holds the clean and raw data used
 - `paper` all files needed to generate paper.pdf
 - `scripts` contains scripts for data cleaning, simmulation, modelling, and testing

+## Reproducibility
+This repository is an R project.
+For reproducibility purposes, download the repository and access it through R-Studio.